 For a woman in your position, adoption is the placement of your child into an adoptive family of your choosing.
 Over the course of your pregnancy, you will select and get to know a family, and when the baby is born, you will give written consent to the adoption, and the family will become the child’s legal parents.

-If you decide to pursue adoption, you must also consider the different types of adoption.
+If you think, “I don’t want to be pregnant, but I don’t want an abortion” and you decide to pursue adoption, you must also consider the different types of adoption.
 There are three kinds of adoption relationships: open, semi-open, and closed.
 In an open adoption, you will have full and ongoing contact with the adoptive family and the baby, and you will exchange identifying information.
 On the other end of the spectrum, a closed adoption involves no contact and no exchange of information.
 The most common adoption relationship is semi-open, which falls in the middle of the two.

 The following list will give you even more information about adoption: